-- 25. That this consent shall lapse on the expiry of twenty [20] years after the date of commencement of this consent, unless the consent is given effect to before the end of that period or the Taranaki Regional Council fixes a longer period pursuant to section 125(1)(b) of the Resource Management Act 1991. - 26.
+- 25. This consent shall lapse on 21 December 2025, unless the consent is given effect to before the end of that period or the Taranaki Regional Council fixes a longer period pursuant to section 125(1)(b) of the Resource Management Act 1991. - 26.
 That the consent holder shall not apply for any further variation of its resource consent seeking to permit the discharge of waste into the Eltham landfill from beyond Taranaki Region (i.e. beyond the waste-stream presently accepted by New Plymouth, South Taranaki and Stratford District Councils) and for avoidance of doubt includes the peripheral townships of Awakino and Mokau.
 Any further variations will be restricted to health and safety and/or applications to enhance the environmental performance of the Eltham landfill due to improvements in engineering methods and available technology relevant to landfill construction and operation or as a result of monitoring.